NaraeJang/04.Simons-Game/README.md

 A web version of Simons-Game.
 It contains a series of tones and lights and requires a user to repeat the sequence.

 # What I Learned
-・ Applying sounds using Javascript.
+・ Applying sounds using Javascript. <br>
 ・ Creating Mouse & Keyboard interaction.